simonthum/ical2org/README.md

 2012 by Simon Thum (released under CC BY 3.0)

+## Features

+* Filtering input based on date or todo state (more is easy to add)
+* Proper handling of (most) repeating dates
+* Handles vTODOs, not just events
+* can be adapted to your setup by you ;)

+This is intended for ruby-savy people; until it grows command-line options that is the conditio sine qua non.

 ## Install

 Requires

 * ruby (tested with standard ruby 1.8.7, 1.9.2)
 * the rical and tzinfo gems

+Just invoke using `ruby` or do `chmod u+x ical2org.rb`.

 ## Useage